Start

 Lab-Validated Performance

-The bcMeter has been tested and validated against professional-grade aethalometers by independent laboratories, universities and environmental agencies.
+Validated against professional-grade aethalometers by independent labs, universities, and environmental agencies.

 Validated Precision